Aim: To examine the association of distance-near disparity with neurological disease in children with intermittent exotropia.

 The control group consisted of 37 patients with a mean exodeviation of 30 prism dioptres at distance and 13 prism dioptres at near.
 Seven of these 37 patients (19%) had a history of concurrent neurological abnormalities as listed in table 2.
 The prevalence of neurological abnormalities was significantly higher in the patients who had an intermittent exotropia that increased with near fixation compared with the control group (p = 0.0002).
 Despite the significant difference in prevalence, the spectrum of neurological abnormalities was qualitatively similar between both groups.

 We found a high prevalence of neurological disease in children with intermittent exotropia increasing at near fixation.
-Convergence insufficiency has been associated with several neurological disorders including head trauma, dyslexia, Parkinson’s disease, congenital central hypoventilation syndrome, subdural haematoma, and stroke.3,4,5,6,7,8,9,10,11,12,13,14 The term “convergence insufficiency” has been loosely applied to this heterogeneous group of patients with exodeviations that become problematic during near fixation.
+Exodeviations that increase during near fixation have been associated with several neurological disorders including head trauma, dyslexia, Parkinson’s disease, congenital central hypoventilation syndrome, subdural haematoma, and stroke.3,4,5,6,7,8,9,10,11,12,13,14 The term “convergence insufficiency” has been loosely applied to this heterogeneous group of patients with exodeviations that become problematic during near fixation.
 In this context, apparent convergence insufficiency may arise from multiple mechanisms ranging from decreased fusional convergence amplitudes, a low accommodative convergence/accommodation ratio, accommodative insufficiency, poor convergence effort, poor accommodative effort, poor concentration, and pharmacological effects of medications.3,4,5,6,7,8,9,10,11,12,13,14 We are unable to assign a specific neurophysiological substrate to our study patients with intermittent exotropia that increases with near fixation.
-However, many of our study patients were able intermittently to fuse large exodeviation, demonstrating that their convergence amplitudes were greater than normal.
+However, many of our study patients were able intermittently to fuse large exodeviations, demonstrating that their convergence amplitudes were greater than normal.